VPERepos/vperepos.github.io/docs/src/KnowledgeBase/README.md

 ```
 #### Define the specifier 'constexpr'.
 The 'constexpr' specifier declares that it is possible to evaluate the value of the function or variable at compile time.
 Such variables and functions can then be used where only compile time constant expressions are allowed (e.g. template meta-programming).

+#### What is the main use of the keyword 'volatile'?
+It is used to inform the compiler that the value may change anytime.
+Also, the volatile keyword prevents the compiler from performing optimization on the code.
+It was intended to be used when interfacing with memory-mapped hardware, signal handlers, and machine code instruction.

+#### Define storage class in C++ and name some.
+Storage class is used to define the features(lifetime and visibility) of a variable or function.
+These features usually help in tracing the existence of a variable during the runtime of a program.
+* **auto** - type of a variable is defined automatically after initialization.<br>
+* **register** - has the same functionality as that of the auto variables, the only difference is that the compiler tries to store these variables in the register of the microprocessor if a free register is available.
+This makes the use of register variables to be much faster than that of the variables stored in the memory during the runtime of the program.
+If a free register is not available, these are then stored in the memory only.
+An important and interesting point to be noted here is that we cannot obtain the address of a register variable using pointers. <br>
+* **extern** - tells us that the variable is defined elsewhere and not within the same block where it is used.<br>
+* **static** - static variables have the property of preserving their value even after they are out of their scope.
+One can say that they are initialized only once and exist until the termination of the program.<br>
+* **mutable** - the keyword mutable is mainly used to allow a particular data member of a const object to be modified.
+* **thread_local** - allows each thread in a multi-threaded program to have its own separate instance of a variable.

 #### Enlist Value Categories.
 * A **glvalue** (“generalized” lvalue) is an expression whose evaluation determines the identity of an object or function.
 It includes both lvalues and certain rvalues.
 Examples of glvalues include variables, references, and functions. <br>